Goksenns/Goksenns/README.md

 Industrial Engineer & Software Developer
 ----------------------------------------

-I have been learning to software for 4-5 months.
-I started with Javascript.
-I continued with solidity because I was interested in web3.
-I am currently learning Rust and Anchor for the Solana ecosystem.
+I have been learning to software for 9-10 months.
+I started learning with Solidity because I was interested in Web3.
+I learned Rust and Anchor for the Solana ecosystem.
+Then I learned HTML and CSS.
+Nowadays, I am learning Javascript.

 * 🌍  I'm based in İstanbul
 * ✉️  You can contact me at [goksenns@gmail.com](mailto:goksenns@gmail.com)